meisben/gic_windTurbine_website_live/README.md

 ## Help and updates

 If you have any difficulty with the activity please all initiate an issue and i'll be happy to help :)

+N.B. for paper mode formatting to work correctly.
+The following line needed to be added to the .gitattributes file *.css text eol=crlf